peteroupc/MailLib/api/com.upokecenter.text.Normalizer.md

 ## Constructors

 * `Normalizer(String str,
-          Normalization form)`<br>
+          Normalization form) Normalizer`<br>
  Deprecated.
 Initializes a new instance of the Normalizer class.

 ## Method Details